A Spectral Tur\'an Problem for a Fixed Tree: Abstract

 \section{Abstract}

 We study the spectral Tur\' an problem for trees.
 To avoid limiting our perspective to specific families of trees, we parametrize trees in terms of their unique bipartition.
 We say $T \in \tmld$ if $T$ is a tree of order $m$, where the order of the smaller partite set $A$ of $T$ is $l+1$, and $\delta$ is the minimum degree of the vertices in $A$.
 The motivation for this parametrization comes from the recent proof of the spectral Erd\H{o}s-S\' os conjecture.
 For a given fixed tree $T$, we describe $\SPEX(n,T)$ and consequently, bound $\spex(n,T)$ in terms of $m,l,\delta$ for that tree.
-Our approach combines spectral arguments with new results and constructions on embedding a tree $T \in \tmld$ into graphs of the form $\overline{K}_l \vee m S_{\delta}$.
-We give bounds on $\spex(n,T)$ within an error of $\Theta(n^{-1/2})$ and $\Theta(n^{-1})$ that are based on our embedding results for the given $T$.
+Our approach combines spectral arguments with new results and constructions on embedding a tree $T \in \tmld$ into graphs of the form $\overline{K}_l \vee m K_{1,\delta-1}$, that might be of independent interest.
+We give an almost complete description of the degrees of vertices in graphs from $\SPEX(n, T)$ and consequent bounds on $\spex(n,T)$ within an error of $\Theta(n^{-1/2})$ and $\Theta(n^{-1})$ that are based on our embedding results for the given $T$.
+Our results make progress on determining $\spex(n,T)$ for $\delta \ge 2$ as asked by Fang, Lin, Shu and Zhang (EJC, 2024).

 \textbf{Keywords.} Spectral Tur\'an problem, Tur\'an problem, Trees, Spectral radius, Brualdi-Solheid problem, Tree embedding

 \textbf{Mathematics Subject Classification.} 05C50, 05C35, 05C05